The Illusion of Readiness in Health AI: Supplementary Note 5 Prompt Design

-This appendix details the prompt formulations used in Sec \ref{sec:stress-tests}, which were designed to evaluate model performance across different tasks.
-The report generation prompt follows the structured medical reporting paradigm described in recent work~\cite{jiang-etal-2025-gpt}.
+This appendix details the prompt formulations used in stress-tests, which were designed to evaluate model performance across different tasks.
+The report generation prompt follows the structured medical reporting paradigm described in recent work.